jonolt/Home-DMX-Control/README.md

 #### 1XX

-Bridges between unisolated interfaces.
+Bridges between unisolated interfaces:

-- **R130, R131**: VIN to PWM/Ouitput
+- **R130, R131**: VIN/GND to PWM/Ouitput
-- **R140, R141**: VIN to Button Input
+- **R140, R141**: VIN/GND to Button Input

 #### 2XX

-Bridges between unisolated interfaces and isolated internal circuit.
+Bridges between unisolated interfaces and isolated internal circuit:

 - **J250, J251**: Connect these Pads with a wire to use the buildin voltage regulator of the arduino (VIN).
 - **R260-R264**: Bypass isolation of DMX interface.